-The qualitative and quantitative disclosures in this report regarding Comerica's capital structure, capital adequacy, risk exposures, RWA and market risk (if applicable) are based on management's current understanding of Basel III and other factors, which may be subject to change as additional clarification and implementation guidance is received from regulators and the interpretation of the rule evolves over time.
+The qualitative and quantitative disclosures in this report regarding Comerica's capital structure, capital adequacy, risk exposures, RWA and market risk (if applicable) are based on management's current understanding of Basel III and other factors, which may be subject to change as additional clarification and implementation guidance is received from regulators and the interpretation of the final rule evolves over time.
 The disclosures were reviewed and approved in accordance with Comerica's regulatory disclosure policy, which has been approved by Comerica's Board of Directors.

-This report should be read in conjunction with Comerica's Annual Report on Form 10-K for the year ended December 31, 2015 ("2015 Form 10-K"), and Quarterly Report on Form 10-Q for the period ended June 30, 2016 ("Second Quarter 2016 Form 10-Q"), which include important information on risk management policies and practices.
+This report should be read in conjunction with Comerica's Annual Report on Form 10-K for the year ended December 31, 2015 ("2015 Form 10-K"), which includes important information on risk management policies and practices.
 A disclosure index is provided in Appendix A of this report and specific references have been included herein.

-(1) The final U.S. Basel III rules applicable to Comerica and Comerica Bank are codified in 12 C.F.R.
+&lt;sup>(1)The final U.S. Basel III rules applicable to Comerica and Comerica Bank are codified in 12 C.F.R.
 Part 217 (Federal Reserve Board).